xeol-io/xeol-agent/README.md

 It will set the following environment variable based on this: `XEOL_AGENT_API_KEY=foobar`.

-If you don't want to store your Anchore password in the values file, you can create your own secret to do this:
+If you don't want to store your xeol ApiKey in the values file, you can create your own secret to do this:

 ```yaml
 apiVersion: v1